How To Get Your Baby To Sleep In A Crib

 In time, your baby will learn to close their eyes and go back to sleep when you put them down in their crib.
 That’s a victory for you and your baby!

-5) Break The Connection Between Feeding And Sleep
+9) Break The Connection Between Feeding And Sleep

-In step two of this list — Set Up A Consistent Bedtime Routine — we put feeding first.
+In step five of this list — Set Up A Consistent Bedtime Routine — we put feeding first.
 That wasn’t an accident.
 When transitioning your baby to sleeping in a crib, you want to break the connection between feeding and sleep.

 Feed them first, run through the rest of your sleepy-time routine, then put them down for a good night’s sleep in their crib.